Constitution of Rhode Island: Features of the 1842 Constitution

 Naturalized citizens, mainly Irish Catholics, remained largely disenfranchised by the property requirements which remained in the new Constitution.

 Another progressive feature of the new constitution was that it outlawed slavery in Rhode Island.
 (Article 1, Section 4.)
 This provision, however, was largely symbolic as the 1840 census listed only five enslaved persons in Rhode Island.

+Rhode Island held constitutional conventions in 1944, 1951, 1955, 1958, 1964–69, and 1973.

 1984 Constitutional Convention

 In 1984, Rhode Island voters approved a referendum proposal to call a new Constitutional Convention, which was elected in November 1985 and convened in January 1986.
 The new constitution was ratified by the voters in the general election of November 1986.
 On January 20, 1987, "the state's first new constitution in 144 years was officially entered into the state Archives".

+Features of the 1984 Constitution

+The 1984 constitution begins by declaring that the people of the state are "grateful to Almighty God" and are "looking to Him for a blessing upon our endeavors to secure and to transmit the same, unimpaired, to succeeding generations".